xsuite/xsuite/docs/spacechargeauto.rst

 .. code-block:: python

-    mode = 'PIC' # Can be 'PIC', 'quasi-frozen' or 'forzen'
+    mode = 'pic' # Can be 'pic', 'quasi-frozen' or 'forzen'

     if mode == 'frozen':
         pass # Already configured in line